 Tickets are available to buy here: £10 standard / £5 concessions

 Stemflow: A Tributary, a weekend of talks and discussions about the metamorphosis of plants, ways of urban renewal, and other projects taking place around the world which are similarly transformative.
-On Friday 28th there will be a screening of Sisters of the Earth: The Water Guardians, a documentary about the Pani Panchayat, a women’s movement that transformed their community in Bundelkhand through restoring their local water sources, followed by a panel discussion with Philip Franses, Minni Jain (The Flow Partnership), Nick Jordan, Damian O’Doherty, Daniel O’Sullivan, Hafsa Omar (Sow the City).
+Includes a screening of Sisters of the Earth: The Water Guardians (Nov 28, 18:30), a documentary about the Pani Panchayat, a women’s movement that transformed their community through restoring their local water sources, plus talks and panel discussions with Philip Franses, Minni Jain (The Flow Partnership), Damian O’Doherty on the rosehip plant, bioregional economies and food networks, and Hafsa Omar on Sow the City's rewilding Moss Side project.
+On Sunday Nov 30 there will be a field trip to Chat Moss to see the restored peatbog Little Woolden Moss.

 Bound